karim-Grid/Streaming-of-an-application-over-Storm-in-two-different-environnements/README.md

  - Pandas
  - Grid5000 account
  # Results :
-  After accomplishing our experimentation's we have found that the processing of the applications in the Fog+Cloud environnement is efficient in term of processing throughput and latency compared to the Cloud environnement.
+  After accomplishing our experimentation's we have found that the processing of the applications in the Fog+Cloud environnement is efficient in term of the throughput and the latency compared to the Cloud environnement.